 where

-As both external leg self energy amplitudes are proportional to the tree level amplitude so after Fierz transformations, SM normalizations, their parameterization will be the same as that of tree level but with a scalar prefactor.
+As both external-leg self-energy amplitudes are proportional to the tree-level amplitude, after Fierz transformations and SM normalizations their parameterization is the same as that of the tree-level amplitude but with a scalar prefactor.